open62541/ua-profiles-md/template_header.md

-# CTT Results
+# Supported Features

+This file lists the implementation status of conformance units of the stack.
+These conformance units can be grouped in:

+- Categories
+- Conformance Groups
+- Profiles and Facets

-This file contains the official CTT (Compliance Test Tools) results for the `example` OPC UA Stack.
+In addition the current CTT (Compliance Test Tools) results are given.